John Ruthven, 3rd Earl of Gowrie: Early life

 John Ruthven was the second son of William Ruthven, 1st Earl of Gowrie, and his wife Dorothea Stewart.
 His brother James, the 2nd Earl, died in 1586, therefore John succeeded his brother as the Earl of Gowrie while still a child.
 The Ruthven family had a history of treason.
 Like his father and grandfather before him, Ruthven attached himself to the party of the reforming preachers, who procured his election in 1592 as Provost of Perth, a post that was almost hereditary in the Ruthven family.
-He was educated at the grammar school of Perth and the University of Edinburgh, where he was in the summer of 1593, about the time when his mother, and his sister the Countess of Atholl, aided the Earl of Bothwell in forcing himself, sword in hand, into the king's bedchamber in Holyrood Palace.
+He was educated at Perth Grammar School and the University of Edinburgh, where he was in the summer of 1593, about the time when his mother, and his sister the Countess of Atholl, aided the Earl of Bothwell in forcing himself, sword in hand, into the king's bedchamber in Holyrood Palace.

-A few months later Ruthven joined with earls of Atholl and Montrose in offering to serve Queen Elizabeth I of England, then almost openly hostile to the Scottish king; and it is probable that he had also relations with the rebellious Bothwell.
+A few months later Ruthven joined with earls of Atholl and Montrose in offering to serve Elizabeth I of England, then almost openly hostile to the Scottish king; and it is probable that he had also relations with the rebellious Bothwell.
 He travelled to Italy in 1597 with his tutor, William Rhynd, and they enrolled at the University of Padua in April.
 On his way home in 1599 he remained for some months at Geneva with the reformer Theodore Beza.

-At Paris, he made acquaintance with the English ambassador, Henry Neville, who reported him to Robert Cecil as devoted to Elizabeth's service on 27 February 1599.
+At Paris, he made acquaintance with the English ambassador, Henry Neville, who reported to Robert Cecil on 27 February 1599 that Ruthven was devoted to Elizabeth's service.
 Neville wrote that Ruthven would like to kiss Queen Elizabeth's hand, and said the Earl was loyal to the Protestant religion and the English queen.
 Gowrie would be able to give Cecil useful information regarding potential feared "alterations" in the political state of Scotland.
 In London he was received very favourably by Queen Elizabeth and her ministers.

 In February 1600 he encountered William Stewart of Houston in a long gallery or passage in Holyrood Palace.
 Stewart had arrested the earl's father in 1584.
 The earl made to move out of Stewart's way then reconsidered at the urging of his servant Thomas Kinrosser.
 Stewart noted this and complained to the king as an offence to his long service and dignity, warning that Gowrie was a threat to the court.
-Gowrie was told about this, and said "Aquila non captat muscus", meaning the eagle does not catch flies, that Stewart was beneath his attention.
+Gowrie was told about this, and said "Aquila non captat muscas", meaning "the eagle does not chase flies", that Stewart was beneath his attention.

-The "Gowrie conspiracy" resulted in the killing of the earl and his brother by attendants of King James at Gowrie House, Perth, a few weeks after Ruthven's return to Scotland in May 1600.
+The "Gowrie conspiracy" resulted in the killing of the earl and his brother by attendants of King James at Gowrie House, Perth.
 Gowrie House stood just inside Perth's town wall, next to the River Tay on the site now occupied by Perth Sheriff Court at the junction of Canal Street and Tay Street.